malramsay64/personal_site/content/post/ideas/failing_hard.md

 a major part of the learning experience has been the rebuilding of all the data I had collected.

-{{% note %}}
-Reproducibility in science is not just for others to reproduce your work it is also so you can reproduce it when you stuff up.
+> Reproducibility in science is not just for others to reproduce your work
+> it is also so you can reproduce it when you stuff up.
-{{% /note %}}

 I have been constantly working to improve my workflow, as I learn more about what works and what doesn't